 To fulfill these goals, the City Club produces forums on a range of topics for a variety of audiences.
 The backbone of our programming is the Friday Forum, a luncheon program devoted to significant national and regional concerns.
 We also have forums on other days, at different times and venues, including neighborhood bars.
 Some of our most successful programs are developed by member-led teams and students.
 Every election season, you can count on the City Club to convene candidate and issue debates.

-The City Club's primary media partner is ideastream, which includes 90.3 WCPN/NPR, 104.9 WCLV, WVIZ/PBS, and the Ohio Channel. ideastream provides production support to our programs, broadcasting some of the best ones and helping us provide a digital archive and live stream of the rest.
+The City Club's primary media partner is ideastream public media, which includes 90.3 WCPN/NPR, 104.9 WCLV, WVIZ/PBS, and the Ohio Channel. ideastream public media provides production support to our programs, broadcasting some of the best ones and helping us provide a digital archive and live stream of the rest.
 Our programs are often broadcast on radio and television outlets around the country.

 Are you a champion of free speech?